ahron-chet/DarkScryC2/Management/README.md

 * **Redis** – Used for background job scheduling with ARQ (`MANAGEMENT_REDIS_*` variables).

 The environment variables required by the service are documented in `doc/settings.md`.
+When running with Docker Compose, set `C2_SERVER_HOST` to `c2server` so the backend can communicate with the C2 server container.
+The default port can be overridden via `C2_SERVER_PORT`.

 ## Development Notes